-14. Assets, properties and estates
+16. Assets, properties and estates

-- 14.1.
-The Clerk shall make arrangements for the safe custody of all title deeds and Land Registry Certificates of properties held by the council. - 14.2.
-The RFO shall ensure that an appropriate and accurate Register of Assets and Investments is kept up to date, with a record of all properties held by the council, their location, extent, plan, reference, purchase details, nature of the interest, tenancies granted, rents payable and purpose for which held, in accordance with Accounts and Audit Regulations. - 14.3.
-The continued existence of tangible assets shown in the Register shall be verified at least annually, possibly in conjunction with a health and safety inspection of assets. - 14.4.
+- 16.1.
+The Clerk shall make arrangements for the safe custody of all title deeds and Land Registry Certificates of properties held by the council. - 16.2.
+The RFO shall ensure that an appropriate and accurate Register of Assets and Investments is kept up to date, with a record of all properties held by the council, their location, extent, plan, reference, purchase details, nature of the interest, tenancies granted, rents payable and purpose for which held, in accordance with Accounts and Audit Regulations. - 16.3.
+The continued existence of tangible assets shown in the Register shall be verified at least annually. - 16.4.
 No interest in land shall be purchased or otherwise acquired, sold, leased or otherwise disposed of without the authority of the council, together with any other consents required by law.
 In each case a written report shall be provided to council in respect of valuation and surveyed condition of the property (including matters such as planning permissions and covenants) together with a proper business case (including an adequate level of consultation with the electorate where required by law).

+16.5.
 No tangible moveable property shall be purchased or otherwise acquired, sold, leased or otherwise disposed of, without the authority of the council, together with any other consents required by law, except where the estimated value of any one item does not exceed £500.
 In each case a written report shall be provided to council with a full business case.

-15. Insurance
+17. Insurance

-- 15.1.
-The RFO shall keep a record of all insurances effected by the council and the property and risks covered, reviewing these annually before the renewal date in conjunction with the council's review of risk management. - 15.2.
-The Clerk shall give prompt notification of all new risks, properties or vehicles which require to be insured and of any alterations affecting existing insurances. - 15.3.
+- 17.1.
+The RFO shall keep a record of all insurances effected by the council and the property and risks covered, reviewing these annually before the renewal date in conjunction with the council's review of risk management. - 17.2.
+The Clerk shall give prompt notification of all new risks, properties or vehicles which require to be insured and of any alterations affecting existing insurances. - 17.3.
 The RFO shall be notified of any loss, liability, damage or event likely to lead to a claim, and shall report these to the council at the next available meeting.
-The RFO shall negotiate all claims on the council's insurers. - 15.4.
-All appropriate members and employees of the council shall be included in a suitable form of security or fidelity guarantee insurance which shall cover the maximum risk exposure as determined by the council.
+The RFO shall negotiate all claims on the council's insurers in consultation with the Clerk. - 17.4.
+All appropriate members and employees of the council shall be included in a suitable form of security or fidelity guarantee insurance which shall cover the maximum risk exposure.

-16. Suspension and revision of Financial Regulations
+18. Suspension and revision of Financial Regulations

-- 16.1.
-The council shall review these Financial Regulations following any change of clerk or RFO.
-The Clerk shall monitor changes in legislation or proper practices and advise the council of any need to amend these Financial Regulations. - 16.2.
+- 18.1.
+The council shall review these Financial Regulations annually and following any change of clerk or RFO.
+The Clerk shall monitor changes in legislation or proper practices and advise the council of any need to amend these Financial Regulations. - 18.2.
 The council may, by resolution duly notified prior to the relevant meeting of council, suspend any part of these Financial Regulations, provided that reasons for the suspension are recorded and that an assessment of the risks arising has been presented to all members.
-Suspension does not disapply any legislation or permit the council to act unlawfully. - 16.3.
+Suspension does not disapply any legislation or permit the council to act unlawfully. - 18.3.
 The council may temporarily amend these Financial Regulations by a duly notified resolution, to cope with periods of absence, local government reorganisation, national restrictions or other exceptional circumstances.